 No dumping, use of unauthorized vehicles, or removal or destruction of natural resources shall be permitted within the preserve.
 The goal is to allow limited nondestructive public access to natural resource habitat and native plant communities and animal species.
-Currently, the Preserve rules are those identified in Collier County Ordinance 76-48, as amended (Appendix 2).
+Preserve rules are those identified in Collier County Ordinance 2011-38, Regulations for Use of Preserve Lands.